Salman Khan: Hit-and-run case

 On 28 September 2002, Khan was arrested for rash and negligent driving after his car ran into a bakery in Mumbai; one person who was sleeping on the pavement outside the bakery died and three others were injured in the accident.
 Charges of culpable homicide were laid against him, but later dropped.
 On 24 July 2013, he was formally charged with culpable homicide in the case, to which he pleaded not guilty.

 On 6 May 2015, Khan was found guilty of all charges in the case.
-The Bombay Sessions Court concluded that Khan was driving the car under the influence of alcohol, causing the death of one and serious injury to four homeless persons.
+The Bombay Sessions Court concluded that Khan was driving the car under the influence of alcohol, causing the death of one and serious injury to four homeless people.
 An RTO officer confirmed that Khan did not have a driving licence until 2004.
 Sessions Judge DW Deshpande convicted the actor for culpable homicide not amounting to murder and sentenced him to five years in prison.

+Later on the same day, the Bombay High Court suspended the sentence and granted bail to Khan.
+In December 2015, Khan was acquitted of all charges from this case due to lack of evidence.

+The Supreme Court admitted an appeal filed by the Maharashtra government in July 2016 that challenged Khan's acquittal in this hit-and-run case by the Bombay High Court, but the court refused to fast-track the case.

-Later in the same day, Khan, being represented by Senior Counsel Amit Desai was granted bail by the Bombay High Court till 8 May 2015, on which the court suspended his prison sentence until the final appeal hearing in July.
-His driver Ashok Singh, who had given the testimony that it was himself who was driving the car at the time of accident, was charged with perjury for misguiding the Court with false testimony and was arrested.
+In the course of the judicial proceedings, Khan's driver Ashok Singh, who had given the testimony that it was himself who was driving the car at the time of accident, was charged with perjury for misguiding the Court with false testimony and was arrested.
 The prime witness, police constable Ravindra Patil went missing multiple times and eventually died in a hospital due to tuberculosis.
-In December 2015, Khan was acquitted of all charges from this case due to lack of evidence.
-The Supreme Court on Tuesday 5 July 2016 admitted a plea by the Maharashtra government that challenged the acquittal of Salman Khan in this hit-and-run case by the Bombay High Court.
-The court refused to fast-track the case.